Steve Thomas (ice hockey): Post-playing career

 Thomas was named an assistant coach with the St. Louis Blues on June 30, 2016.
 He spent one season on the Blues' staff.

 Personal life

-Steve and his wife Lori, have two children, a daughter Lauren Thomas (born 1994) and a son Christian Thomas (born 1992), who is currently playing for HC Bozen-Bolzano of the Austrian Hockey League.
+Thomas and his wife Lori have two children, a daughter Lauren (born 1994), and a son Christian (born 1992), who is currently playing for HC Bozen-Bolzano of the Austrian Hockey League.
 Christian Thomas was drafted 40th overall by the New York Rangers in the 2nd round of the 2010 NHL Entry Draft.
-Lauren Thomas married current Anaheim Ducks forward Adam Henrique.
-In his third OHL season in 2010–11, Christian Thomas finished second in the league with 54 goals and sixth in the league in scoring with 99 points, while also tying for the league lead in power play goals.
+Lauren married current Edmonton Oilers forward Adam Henrique.
+In his third OHL season in 2010–11, Christian finished second in the league with 54 goals and sixth in the league in scoring with 99 points, while also tying for the league lead in power-play goals.
 Steve and Christian Thomas are the first father-son combination to each score 50 goals in a single OHL season.